Ardesco/Selenium-Maven-Template/README.md

 Not got PhantomJS?
 Don't worry that will be automatically downloaded for you as well!

-You can specify multiple threads:

-- -Dthreads=2

-You can even specify a grid to connect to where you can choose your browser, browser version and platform:
+You can specify a grid to connect to where you can choose your browser, browser version and platform:

 - -Dremote=true
 - -DseleniumGridURL=http://<username>:<accessKey>@ondemand.saucelabs.com:80/wd/hub
 - -Dplatform=xp
 - -Dbrowser=firefox
 - -DbrowserVersion=33

+You can even specify multiple threads (you can do it on a grid as well!):

+- -Dthreads=2

 If the tests fail screenshots will be saved in ${project.basedir}/target/screenshots